Gao Yun (emperor): Early life

 In summer 407, Empress Fu died.
 Murong Xi mourned her so much that he ordered that a magnificent tomb be built for her.
 The officials were all forced to weep for Empress Fu, with those who could not shed tears punished severely, so they put spicy food in their mouths to stimulate tear production.
 Eventually, Murong Xi accompanied Empress Fu's funeral procession out of Longcheng.

 After Murong Xi left Longcheng, Feng Ba and his brother Feng Sufu (馮素弗), who had hidden themselves since Murong Xi had previously wanted to have them executed, conspired with their cousin Feng Wani (馮萬泥) to start a rebellion.
 They did so with the help of the general Zhang Xing (張興) and those who had previously conspired with the general Fu Jin (苻進) in a failed coup attempt earlier that year.
 Because Feng Ba was friendly with Murong Yun, he persuaded Murong Yun to become their leader, and they quickly captured the palace and closed the city gates.
-Murong Yun was declared the Heavenly Prince.
+Murong Yun was declared the Heavenly King.

 Murong Xi returned to Longcheng and settled in outside his estate of Longteng Chateau (龍騰苑), preparing an assault on the city.
 At this time, the imperial guard soldier Chu Tou (褚頭) fled to him and informed him that the imperial guards were ready to turn against Murong Yun as soon as Murong Xi attacked.
 However, for reasons unknown, Murong Xi panicked at this news and fled.
 His general, Murong Ba (慕容拔), tried to maintain the assault against Longcheng and was initially successful, but as the troops began to realize that Murong Xi had fled, they collapsed, and Murong Ba was killed by Feng Ba's soldiers.

 Later that day, Murong Xi was found, wearing civilian clothes, in a forest, and he was captured and delivered to Murong Yun.
 Murong Yun personally read him his crimes, and then beheaded him and his sons.